 - 2. You should see a new logon panel.
 Logon to AUT0L0G1.
 Again the password is the same as the user ID. - 3.
-At the VM READ prompt enter the command ACCESS (NOPROF so that the PROFILE EXEC is not run (if it does run you will be logged off).
+At the VM READ prompt enter the command ACCESS (NOPROF so that the PROFILE EXEC is not run.